Called to a Life of Service

 Graduation Honors

-• The Registrar will indicate service hour completion on student transcripts at the end of the school year.
+• Completed service hours will be documented on students’ transcripts at the end of each school year.

 Service Hour Forms